In

 Heat index

-Take into consideration that the heat index values are calculated for shade and light wind conditions.
-Uninterrupted exposure to the sun may boost the heat index values by 15 Fahrenheit (8 Celsius) degrees.
+It is worth noting that heat index values are gauged for conditions in the shade and light breezes.
+Direct sunshine exposure could raise heat index values by as much as 15 Fahrenheit (8 Celsius) degrees.

 Humidity